Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

  - You can go to `cost management+billing > pay as you go cost analysis > cost analysis ` and you can see information by tags.
 You can select a particular department tag to see the cost for that department

  ## Costing
- - Cost analysis by subscription - it can also provide forcast of costs.
-You can also select cost based on previous time period. you can also download invoices and reports of cost analysis
+ - Cost analysis by subscription - it can also provide forcast of costs.You can also select cost based on previous time period. you can also download invoices and reports of cost analysis
  - By tags
  - Azure advisor - It gives recommendations on potential cost savings. `Advisor || overview`
     - It provides recommendations in categories -security, reliability, operational excellence, performance